unparalleled-js/docs-1/connectors/salesforce/salesforce-bulk.md

 Workato also supports [batch operations](/connectors/salesforce/batch-operations.md) to create and update objects in batches (max size of 2000 per batch).

+## Permissions required

+The `Manage Data Integrations` and `API Enabled` permissions are required on the connected Salesforce User's account to allow all bulk operations to work correctly.
+Please note that you need to be the system administrator in order to enable these permissions.
+View this [document](https://help.salesforce.com/articleView?id=monitoring_async_api_jobs_overview.htm&type=5) for more information.

 ## Create/update/upsert objects in bulk via CSV file
 There are 4 main sections/components in these bulk actions.